dkenna/pki-tool/README.md

 * The bulk of the code for PKI management is in [go-pki](https://github.com/opencoff/go-pki).

-* The ovpn-tool command line code is in the `src/` directory.
+* The pki-tool command line code is in the `src/` directory.
   Each command is in its own file.

 * `internal/utils`: Misc utilities for asking interactive password